kjx63/mern-contact-keeper-v2/README.md

 - Login User and respond with jsonwebtoken returned

 - Auth Middleware & Protected Routes

   - middleware that will allows us to send us the token within a header when we want to access to the protected routes
   - get token from the req.hdear
   - decode the token to get an id that is stored as a user'id

+- Get all users Contacts
+  - @route Get api/contacts
+  - Find a user by user ID from Contact Model that matches the decoded token with id attached.